K\"ahler Uniformization from Holographic Renormalization Group Flows of M5-branes: Supergravity Ansatz

 \subsection{Ansatz}

-In this section we introduce our main ansatz, including the asymptotic behavior, for the seven-dimensional gauged supergravity renormalization group flows.~\footnote{Recall that for our purposes the asymptotic conditions in the infrared and ultraviolet are considered as boundary conditions of our metric flow equations.} We will focus on the case of a K\"ahler calibrated four-cycle inside of a Calabi-Yau threefold in M-theory.
-As previously mentioned, it is actually the (single) case where a gauged seven-dimensional supergravity solution is lacking.
+In this section we introduce our main ansatz, including the asymptotic behavior, for the seven-dimensional gauged supergravity renormalization group flows.\footnote{Recall that for our purposes the asymptotic conditions in the infrared and ultraviolet are considered as boundary conditions of our metric flow equations.} We will focus on the case of a K\"ahler calibrated four-cycle inside of a Calabi-Yau threefold in M-theory.
+As previously mentioned, a gauged seven-dimensional supergravity solution is lacking in this case.
 However, there are known eleven-dimensional solutions of the form AdS$_{3}\times \text{CY}_{3} \times S^{2}$~\cite{Maldacena:1997re,Gauntlett:2006ux}.
-As we shall see in the following, given our more general ansatz than what was previously considered in the literature, we provide some evidence of the existence of IR solutions in the effective seven-dimensional supergravity (by expanding around the infrared fixed point), if the K\"ahler metric has some non-trivial $r$-dependance.
+As we shall see in the following, given our more general ansatz, we find some evidence suggesting that the divergence spoiling consistent IR solutions in seven-dimensional gauged supergravity might be avoided if the K\"ahler metric has non-trivial $r$-dependence.
 We plan on studying possible global solutions as well as more general setups in future work~\cite{Fluder:2017coass}.

 The guiding principle to set up our ansatz will be to use intuition gained from known solutions~\cite{Acharya:2000mu,Gauntlett:2000ng,Gauntlett:2001jj}, as well as general arguments for M-theory geometries involving M5-branes~\cite{Gauntlett:2006ux}.